microsoft/sqlworkshops-sql2022workshop/sql2022workshop/05_DataVirt/delta/readme.md

 1. Select menu for Buckets.
 Select Create Bucket.
 Use a Bucket Name of **delta**.
 Leave all defaults and select Create Bucket.
 From this bucket Browse, Upload, Upload folder.
 Choose the **people-10m** folder provides with this exercise.
 This will upload all the files and folders for the delta table.

-> [!NOTE]
-> The people-10m delta table is a sample delta table from a sample dataset from Databricks as found at https://docs.microsoft.com/en-us/azure/databricks/data/databricks-datasets#sql.
+**Note**: The people-10m delta table is a sample delta table from a sample dataset from Databricks as found at https://docs.microsoft.com/en-us/azure/databricks/data/databricks-datasets#sql.
 This dataset contains names, birthdates, and SSN which are all fictional and don't represent actual people.
 This dataset falls under the creative commons license at http://creativecommons.org/licenses/by/4.0/legalcode and can be shared and provided in this repo.

 ## Steps to use SQL Server for the exercise for delta tables